rahulb246/react-apps/7-songs/README.md

 This app is to get started with using redux with react.
-This app shows details of a song selected from a list of static list of songs.
+This app shows details of a song selected from a static list of songs.

 ### npx create-react-app songs